 Our project contains two terrella.
 One is the Aurora Imaginaris, an actual space of 3D projection inside our world.
 The other this website itself.
 A mini-world of moving, floating, filtered, drifting and connected elements that are like atomic particles, linked and distributed, in motion but each made of matter.
 Together mattering in their being made and moved in a relational whole.
 Being in and of and about the world where choreography may be more fully appreciated as providing expertise and embodied knowledge about movement as material.

 ‘Movement as material’ in interaction design is the stuff of yet another former AHO PhD design student, Assoc Prof Lise Hansen.
 There is much more than meets the eyes in connection design’s knowledge on interfaces, exhibitions, materials inquiry and mediating interfaces than is present in mainstream choreography.
-Lise’s thesis is an excellent read, as are he many other publications on movement as design material.
+Lise’s thesis is an excellent read, as are her many other publications on movement as design material.

-To think about movement in today’s world in the context of climate emergency, or perceptions and practices of fake and trustworthy news, of the societal pressure and forces of migration, survival and sustainability.
-Of a globe exposed to its own carnivorous actions.
+To think about movement in today’s world in the context of climate emergency, or perceptions and practices of fake and trustworthy news, of the societal pressure and forces of migration, survival and sustainability, of a globe exposed to its own carnivorous actions.

 Click & Drag: Rotate the view.